shivshankardayal/full-website/algebra/source/arithmetic_progressions_problems_1.rst

     :math:`nth` term is :math:`(2m -1):(2n - 1)`.

-47. Show that any power :math:`n^k (k \ge 2),` and :math:`k` is an integer, can be represented in thr form of a sum of :math:`n` successive odd numbers.
+47. Show that any power :math:`n^k (k \ge 2),` and :math:`k` is an integer, can be represented in the form of a sum of :math:`n` successive odd numbers.

 48. Let the sequence :math:`a_1, a_2, ..., a_n` form an arithmetic progression
     and :math:`a_1 = 0.` Simplify the expression